makinteract/admission_docs/international.md

 E-Mail: advanced.adm@kaist.ac.kr
 ```

+_MANDATORY GENERAL FOR KAIST_

+1. Printed application form (see _Part 1_ above)
+2. Statement of Financial Resources (see also [material description](#material-description) below)
+3. Two Recommendation Letters
+4. Certified Degree / Diploma
+5. Certified Transcripts
+6. Certified English Proficiency Test Reports
+7. Curriculum Vitae
+8. Identity documents (applicant's)
+9. Identity documents (parents')
+10. Family Relation Certificate

+_MANDATORY FOR INDUSTRIAL DESIGN DEPARTMNET_

+1. List of up to 3 possible supervisors
+2. Porfolio of previous work (see also [material description](#material-description) below)

+_OPTIONAL_

+1. List of Honors and Awards
+2. Employment Certificate
+3. School Profile/ Credit Rating System

 ## Material Description

 ### Statement of Purpose

+In the online application you have a chance to write a statements of purpose.
 Write down a detailed and accurate statement of your purpose and objective in pursuing your study at KAIST.

 Please try to answer briefly to the following questions